-A love of reading and an ability to discuss literature collaboratively is developed through the use of literature circles in the classrooms. -Literature circle discussions are student-initiated and student-led, with some facilitation by teachers, aides, and parents.
-In Writing Workshop, curriculum is interdisciplinary and integrated with reading, allowing students creatively multiple opportunities to research and write on self-chosen topics, and learn and class texts.
-Students collaborate with teachers to develop rubrics that encompass conventions and craft, learning to critique their own work through throughout the writing process.- and track their progress towards achieving their goals.
+The BCS staff utilizes current teaching practices to encourage student-centered learning.
+For example, a love of reading and an ability to discuss literature collaboratively is developed through the use of literature circles in the classrooms.
+Literature circle discussions are student-initiated and student-led, with some facilitation by teachers, aides, and parents.
+In Writing Workshop, students creatively write on self-chosen topics, and learn to critique their own work through the writing process.
 In Math, teachers maintain math centers, wherein students can choose from a variety of math-based games and activities.
-Optional math packetschoice boards that provide a different take on math skills are commonly provided to students who enjoy a challenge. -OurThe two core math programs both require students to work collaboratively and to be actively engaged in their learning: "EverydayEureka 2.0 Math" (K-5) encourages problem-solving and looking at multiple ways of addressing programs, and CPM (6-8) with the teachers taking on the role of a coach, guiding, supporting and summarizing.
-Students seeking to venture further in math may participate in co-curricular Math Club classes.
+Optional math packets that provide a different take on math skills are commonly provided to students who enjoy a challenge.
+Our two core math programs both require students to work collaboratively and to be actively engaged in their learning: "Everyday Math" encourages problem-solving and looking at multiple ways of addressing programs, and CPM with the teachers taking on the role of a coach, guiding, supporting and summarizing.
+Students seeking to venture further in math may participate in cocurricular Math Club classes.
 In the area of science students have free choice in choosing topics for their science fair projects.
 Teachers support the completion of this wide range of projects by offering assistance with all phases of the scientific process.

 Beyond the realm of academics, students have still more input as to how their education unfolds.
-Weekly elassClass meetings provide themstudents with an opportunity to shape both the academic and social climate of their classrooms and, through their student council representative, the school.
+Weekly class meetings provide them with an opportunity to shape both the academic and social climate of their classrooms and, through their student council representative, the school.
 Outside the classroom, many of our students participate in a variety of clubs, and are in turn responsible for making decisions that effect change outside the classroom.
 Our Environmental "Green Team", for example, is responsible for the recycling and compost efforts at our school.
-Bullis' Student Council runs the Student Store, plans spirit days, organized the Turkey Trot and Door-Decorating Contest, and raises money for special projects including purchasing a lecturn for the multi-purpose room as well as donations to the Leatherback Trust.In middle school, students can either lead or join a student-interest club that meets once a week, with teachers serving as facilitators.
-Club examples include video engineering, debate and critical thinking, soccer, and woodworking.
-Additionally, the middle school offers students an opportunity to be part of a Leadership Club.
-This group not only engages in community service/outreach opportunities for students, but also organizes student and school-facing events, including heritage month celebrations, spirit weeks, talent shows, food drives, etc.
+Bullis' Student Council runs the Student Store, plans spirit days, organized the Turkey Trot and Door-Decorating Contest, and raises money for special projects including purchasing a lecturn for the multi-purpose room as well as donations to the Leatherback Trust.

-Grades 7 & 8 students have unique opportunities to self-select in-depth areasThe Middle School Intersession is a hallmark of study within topics during the Intersessions.
-7th grade students immerse themselves in a Tech Challenge and work with their peers to problem-solveprogram at BCS.
-These two-week units that happen three times a real-world issue or are challenged to put on a complete productionycar consist of "A Mid-Summer Night's Dream" (directing, producing, set-integrated, interdisciplinary, design, acting, stage-thinking units that promote future-ready skill building, with a focus on competency development such as creative and critical thinking, communication, and tech managing, etc.).
-No matter what topic, all units are interdisciplinary and standards-based and community resources including experts and mentors are utilized to a positive adult advocate for the students. teamwork.
-The structure of intersession allows BCS to create environments where middle-school students are already getting to practice these skill sets outside of the "traditional" classroom setting.
-Students are empowered to take advantage of the flexible schedule and self-chosenselected area of interest, allowing them to be accountable for their learning: through goal-setting, demonstrating, and evaluating, leadingsetting, providing evidence, and self-evaluation.
-Intersession themes target future-ready skills such as entrepreneurship, business development, financial literacy, robotics and coding, cooking, woodworking, and sewing.

-Self-learning experiences lead to the last Intersessions in the 6th, 7th and 8th grade year when the culminating projects provide opportunities for the students to teach, organize a "performance", develop a portfolio or exhibitions and participate in an oral defense.presentations to community members.
-All units are interdisciplinary and standards-based, and community resources including experts and mentors are utilized as positive adult advocates for the students.
-Examples of intersession content are included below.
+Grades 7 & 8 students have unique opportunities to self-select in-depth areas of study within topics during the Intersessions.
+7th grade students immerse themselves in a Tech Challenge and work with their peers to problem-solve a real-world issue or are challenged to put on a complete production of "A Mid-Summer Night's Dream" (directing, producing, set-design, acting, stage and tech managing, etc.).
+No matter what topic, all units are interdisciplinary and standards-based and community resources including experts and mentors are utilized to a positive adult advocate for the students.
+Students are empowered to take advantage of the flexible schedule and self-chosen area of interest to be accountable for their learning: goal- setting, demonstrating, and evaluating, leading to the last Intersessions in the 7th and 8th grade year when the culminating projects provide opportunities for the students to teach, organize a "performance", develop a portfolio and participate in an oral defense.